 That being said, it’s not your best option.

-The best life insurance for children is from Mutual of Omaha.
+Grandparents buying life insurance for grandchildren should consider globe as a #2, but the best life insurance for children is from Mutual of Omaha.

 Here’s why we say that…